Relation

 An equivalence relation on a set A is reflexive, symmetric, and transitive.
 It divides the set into disjoint subsets called equivalence classes.

 Example: The relation "has the same height as" on a set of people is an equivalence relation.
-It's reflexive (everyone has the same height as themselves), symmetric (if A has the same height as B, then B has the same height as A), and transitive (if A has the same height as B, and B has the same height as C, then A has the same height as C).
+It's reflexive (everyone has the same height as themselves), symmetric (if A has the same height as B, then B has the same height as A), and transitive, indicating that if A has the same height as B, and B shares the same height with C, then A and C are equal in height as well.

 Partial Order Relation: